mfillmer/mfillmer.github.io/content/thoughts/design.md

 # Design

-I want to build an atomic design system.
-For this i will make use of [[storybook]].
+At the start of this project, I wanted to build an atomic design system and rely on [[storybook]].
-But, to make this happen, I need the right component framework that works both on client and server.
+To realize this, i needed to use the right tech stack, which works at buildtime as well as at runtime.

+I started with webcomponents, but soon switched to react (see [React vs Webcomponents](react-over-webcomponents)), where I also started to use [[shadcn]].

+With shadcn setup, I currently see no benefit in setting up a design system or work with storybook.